-Survey of Art History II
+ART177 • Survey of Art History II 3 cr. hr.

 Survey of Art History II is designed to fulfill one course of the general humanities requirements for the general education articulation.
 The course has been developed for the person with a general interest in the study of art and art history.
 Survey of Art History II will fulfill the general survey requirement for art majors.
 (Previously History & Criticism of Art II)